roman-milk/roman-milk.github.io/the-apartment.md

  The sensation of being filled with her son's seed sent Helen over the precipice, and she surrendered herself to the roar of white noise that filled her hearing.
 Her body convulsed and twitched with the jolt of her climax, until, finally, with Daniel draped heavily across her body, Helen's senses returned.

  "Mum," Daniel mumbled.
 "What have we done?"
-Report_Story #2

  ****** The Apartment Ch.
 02 ****** bygeronimo_appleby© "Don't worry, darling," Helen soothed her son and stroked his hair.
 "You'll see.
 Everything will be OK."

  Helen smiled secretly.
 Aunt Susan is flying in tomorrow, Daniel, she thought.
-Report_Story #1